w3c/web-annotation/admin/PRTransitionAdmin/PRTransitionRequest.md

 -	https://github.com/w3c/test-results/blob/gh-pages/annotation-vocab/README.md
 -	http://w3c.github.io/test-results/annotation-vocab/all.html

-Note that the implementation of the vocabulary as a separate document means, essentially, proving the consistency of the vocabulary and its consistency with JSON-LD.
+Note that the exit criteria of the vocabulary as a separate entity means, essentially, proving the consistency of the vocabulary and its consistency with JSON-LD.
+Hence a relatively small report.

 Protocol
 --------